matthew-craig/AnimalLogic-CP/ReadMe.txt

 * Profile and refine it is likely there are further simple gains to be had from looking at object creation costs, data alignment etc. I had limited time to do any optimization so this is really just comparing at the big O level.
+* Control the number of buckets created by unordered_multimap its likely hurting performance need to profile to confirm

 Additional Notes: